nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 This chapter introduces key components and concepts that are used in add-on development, such as NVDA objects, scripts, event handling and additional topics with examples.

-Note that the NVDA core development guide introduces the below concepts.
+Note that the [NVDA core development guide][NVDA Developer Guide] introduces the below concepts.
 This chapter is intended as an extension of that document.
-Consult the NVDA development guide for a brief introductions.
+Consult the NVDA developer guide for a brief introduction.

 Note for scripters of other screen readers: you might be familiar with some of the concepts introduced in this section.
 Please read this section if you want a better understanding of how some of them are used in NVDA.

 ### The Python Console

 This guide sometimes suggests that you use the [Python Console].
 The console is a feature of NVDA which can be very useful to developers.
-It is described in more detail in chapter 5 of the [NVDA Developer Guide][2].
+It is described in more detail in chapter 5 of the [NVDA Developer Guide].
 You can activate it by going to the NVDA Tools menu, or by pressing NVDA+control+z.

 ### Working with objects on screen